Edward Letchworth

-Sir Edward Letchworth (1833–1917) was a prominent figure in English freemasonry and renowned author on the history of freemasonry.
+Sir Edward Letchworth (1833–1917) was a prominent figure in English freemasonry and author on the history of freemasonry.

 Life

 He was born in 1833 into a Quaker family originally from the Letchworth area.
 He trained as a lawyer and was a keen volunteer soldier, serving in the Victoria Rifles from 1859 and from 1860 was an officer in the Middlesex Volunteers.

 Originally initiated into the Jerusalem Lodge in 1875, he became a member of several lodges, rising rapidly to the rank of Grand Steward and was President of the Board of Grand Stewards in 1881.
 He was a member of the Garrick Club.

 He was a Governor of St Bartholomew's Hospital and the Foundling Hospital.

 From 1882 (following the death of Secretary Shadwell Clarke in 1891) until 1915 he was Secretary of the United Grand Lodge of England, with offices at Freemason's Hall, Great Queen Street, Holborn, London.